Small Grants Scheme

 - In normal circumstances awards are made to single individuals, and a case must be made for funding of people other than the applicant.

 - In planning research and recognising contribution and authorship, we strongly encourage investigators to recruit, and involve at all stages of the research and publication process, suitably qualified/experienced local researchers, especially where specimens, materials and/or data are from low-income or middle-income countries.
-Please consult the Palaeontological Association Publication Policies and Ethics page.
+Please consult Palaeontological Association Publication Policies and Ethics guidance.

 Assessment of Proposals